io-fault/python/time/documentation/usage.rst

 In the first, the zone identifier should be associated with the PiT object.
-These objects should always be a type capable of designating a date and time of day, the :py:class:`rhythm.lib.Timestamp` type.
-Representation types like :py:class:`rhythm.lib.Date` don't require zone adjustments unless it is ultimately intended to refer to the beginning of the day in that particular zone in UTC.
+These objects should always be a type capable of designating a date and time of day, the :py:class:`.rhythm.lib.Timestamp` type.
+Representation types like :py:class:`.rhythm.lib.Date` don't require zone adjustments unless it is ultimately intended to refer to the beginning of the day in that particular zone in UTC.